CodecoolGlobal/codecool-shop-2-java-Doni002/README.md

 To run this file you will have to do the following steps:

 1) Clone the repository from Github to your local computer
 2) To run the application you will need two main things.
-  A) To configure Jetty -> Instead of running main with Application, you have to go to Edit Configurations then the + sign and under Maven just write "jetty:run".
+To configure Jetty -> Instead of running main with Application, you have to go to Edit Configurations then the + sign and under Maven just write "jetty:run".
 You will have to start the server with this command.
-  B) A Postgres database.
+3) A Postgres database.
 Make a new database, then fill it with dbInitalizer.sql.
 It will drop the existing tables if you have one so don't worry.
-3) Hurray everything is now set!
+4) Hurray everything is now set!
 Start your server with Jetty, it will have to write Connection is Ok in the terminal and in your browser (localhost:8080) just enjoy this little project!